Force over Distance: Chapter 14

 “I'm trying to have a moment and you're ruining it.”

 That comment surprised a small smile out of Young, and, with a shrug, he reached out and took the proffered piece.
-It wasn't one of the standard-issue energy bars that came with the MRE's.
-It must have come from a civilian, but Young couldn't imagine anyone surrendering a store-bought power bar that was half-covered in chocolate.
+It wasn't USAF standard-issue.
+It must’ve come from a civilian, but Young couldn't imagine anyone surrendering a store-bought power bar half-covered in chocolate.

 “Where did TJ find this?” he asked, examining it.